scanny/python-pptx/docs/user/quickstart.rst

 A quick way to get started is by trying out some of the examples below to get a feel for how to use |pp|.

-The :ref:`user API documentation <api>` can help you with the fine details of calling signatures and behaviors.
+The :ref:`API documentation <api>` can help you with the fine details of calling signatures and behaviors.